Home > > Collateral Loans

-- Does it have services, electrical, water, sewer?
+- Does it have existing services eg. electrical, water, sewer?

 - How big is the land?
 You may reduce your chances of getting a lender if the land is too big.

-If you already own the land and have been investing money into it then you will have sufficient land equity when you go to build.
+If you already own the land and have been investing money into it, then you may have sufficient land equity when you go to build.
 Of course, there are other factors that come into play when securing a construction loan.

-Therefore, when it comes to using land as collateral it is key to ensure you research the location and even have a valuation done before purchasing the property to ensure you are getting the best deal possible.
-This way you will have more success with the bank lending you the amount you need when you go to build and use the land as collateral.
+When it comes to using land as collateral it is key to ensure you research the location and even have a valuation done before purchasing the property.
+This is to ensure you are getting the best deal possible.
+Valuating the land first also means you may have more success with the bank lending you the amount you need when you go to build and use the land as collateral.